 Nominations are submitted by March 1 and invitations are extended in late May/early June.
 The board has an advisory role but no fiduciary responsibilities.
 The board currently has four committees – Development & Finance, Governance & Nominating, Diversity, Equity and Inclusion, and Programs – which provide additional counsel to the various parts of W&M’s international efforts.

 Board Member Expectations

-The role of a board member is to increase public awareness of the university’s international accomplishments and needs; to promote and assist in garnering philanthropic support for Reves and the Global Research Institute; to become fluent in expressing the mission and goals of Reves and GRI and their funding priorities; to assist the Vice Provost, Reves Center, and GRI in strategic planning and in the development and implementation of short and long term goals; to evaluate and make recommendations regarding on-going and future programs; and to take part in community outreach and service on behalf of W&M’s international efforts.
-As the lead volunteer body for the Reves Center and the GRI, advisory board members are expected to take an active role in financially supporting Reves and/or GRI on an annual basis.
+The role of a board member is to increase public awareness of the university’s international accomplishments and needs; to promote and assist in garnering philanthropic support for Reves; to become fluent in expressing the mission and goals of Reves and their funding priorities; to assist the Associate Provost and Reves Center in strategic planning and in the development and implementation of short and long term goals; to evaluate and make recommendations regarding on-going and future programs; and to take part in community outreach and service on behalf of W&M’s international efforts.
+As the lead volunteer body for the Reves Center, advisory board members are expected to take an active role in financially supporting Reves on an annual basis.

 Time and Financial Commitments

 Board members are expected to:

 - Attend two in-person meetings and one virtual meeting annually.